GSA/centers-of-excellence/about/approach-team-structure.md

 Government departments and agencies partner with CoE to co-create and accelerate their modernization initiatives.
 The CoE model focuses on bringing in the right people, at the right time, to drive sustainable outcomes.

+EXPERIENCED
-EXPERIENCED{: .intro}
+{: .intro}
 - **Top talent.** Federal employees with public and private sector experience in modern capabilities
 - **Industry experts.** A dedicated team with subject matter expertise to meet your modernization needs

+HUMAN CENTERED
-HUMAN CENTERED{: .intro}
+{: .intro}
 - **People first.** Use human-centered design to identify and validate needs, priorities and key stakeholders
 - **Inclusive and agile.** Deliver on roadmaps to address pain points, through prototyping and enterprise implementations

-RESULTS DRIVEN {: .intro}
+RESULTS DRIVEN
-- **21st century capabilities.** Migration of legacy systems to modern platforms and capabilities
+{: .intro}- **21st century capabilities.** Migration of legacy systems to modern platforms and capabilities
 - **Sustained success mindset.** Enable partner agencies to support their own technology modernization

 ## How We Work